Crapcraft/lidarr-on-ultra-steroids/README.md

 A maintained fork of [lidarr-on-steroids](https://github.com/youegraillot/lidarr-on-steroids) with updated images and automatic weekly rebuilds.
 [![Build and Push](https://github.com/Crapcraft/lidarr-on-ultra-steroids/actions/workflows/build.yml/badge.svg)](https://github.com/Crapcraft/lidarr-on-ultra-steroids/actions/workflows/build.yml)

-> **Note:** I'm currently unable to test end-to-end functionality as my Deezer trial has expired.
-The image builds and runs, but Deezer/Deemix integration is unverified.
-Use at your own risk and feel free to open an issue if something is broken.

 ## What's different from the original
 - Base image updated from `hotio/lidarr:pr-plugins` (dead) to `hotio/lidarr:nightly` (active, plugin support included)